vponnam/platform-handy/Azure-blobstore-migration/README.md

 ##### Step 6: Use the installed AzCopy to migrate data to Azure blob containers.
 1. `azcopy --source /vcap/store/shared/cc-buildpacks --destination https://<storage-account-name>.blob.core.windows.net/cc-buildpacks   --dest-key <storage-account-key> --recursive`
 	- Replace `<storage-account-name>` and `<storage-account-key>` in the above command.
-2. Repeat the above AzCopy command for all 4 (buildpacks, droplets, packages, resources) containers by providing respective `--source`
+2. Repeat the above AzCopy command for 3 (buildpacks, droplets, packages) containers by providing respective `--sources`. cc-resources data need not be migrated and can safely be deleted as mentioned [here](https://discuss.pivotal.io/hc/en-us/articles/217982188-How-to-use-Elastic-Runtime-blob-storage-data-)

 [AzCopy usage reference](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-linux#blob-upload)

 ##### Step 7:
-Make sure the data is copied to Azure storage containers by logging into the portal and by looking at the storage containers.
+Make sure the data is copied to Azure storage containers by logging into the portal and by clicking on the corresponding storage containers.

 ##### Step 8: Change cf manifest to point CloudController to external Azure fog.
 1. Replace the webdav section under properties.cc with AzureRM as below.
-Change `<azure_storage_account_name>` and `<storage-account-key>` values from the below snippet and add the section to the manifest.
+Change `<azure_storage_account_name>` and `<storage-account-key>` values in the below snippet and add the section to the manifest.
 ```
 properties:
 	cc: